IgniteUI/igniteui-docfx/en/components/general/wpf_to_angular_guide/structural_directives.md

   <h2>John</h2>
 </div>
 ```
-Once we save the files and because isFirstName is false, we will see that the name is no longer rendered on the browser.
+Once we save the files and because isFirstName is false, we will see that the name is no longer rendered in the browser.
 However, if we were to update this to be true, save that value so the condition resolves as true then the "John" first name will be rendered in the browser.
 If we set this first name back to false and we'll notice that the first name is no longer rendered in our browser, instead it's empty.
 That's the default behavior of the if statement - if the expression is true we render the provided template otherwise it's empty.
 If we were to achieve the same behavior with WPF, we would need to use a visibility converter.
 The code would look similar to the following:
 ```cs
 public bool IsFirstName { get; set; }